Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: Introduction

+A basic approach to computing the DRS at a fixed time $t$ is to first determine the set of states reachable by the dependent agent for each possible state of the independent agent at the same time $t$, and then perform a union of these sets.
+Note that the independent agent may reach a certain state via multiple trajectories, allowing the dependent agent to reach multiple corresponding states.
+In this regard, an optimization problem is formulated to identify the maximum and minimum relative distances that the dependent agent can achieve, given the initial conditions and current position of the independent agent, at a specified time, while following the constant bearing pursuit strategy.
+Although an analytical solution to this optimization remains elusive, simulations reveal interesting geometric properties linked to ellipses.

-This paper characterizes DRS for an agent that employs the constant bearing strategy to pursue another agent.
-To the best of authors' knowledge, the concept of DRS has not been studied, and is new to the literature.
-The contributions of this paper are as follows: a) the concept of DRS is introduced for multi-agent systems; b) the geometry of DRS is characterized for an agent that employs the constant bearing pursuit strategy; c) a novel optimization problem for scenarios involving the constant bearing strategy is formulated and discussed.
+To the best of the authors' knowledge, the concept of DRS is novel and unexplored in the multi-agent systems literature.
+The contributions of this paper are as follows. \begin{enumerate} \item The concept of DRS is formalized.

+\item The geometry of DRS for the constant bearing pursuit strategy is characterized using theoretical and simulation results.

+\item A theoretical result that establishes the link between the DRS of the constant bearing pursuit strategy and the Apollonius circle is presented.

+\item An original optimization problem for maximum and minimum relative distances under the constant bearing pursuit strategy is formulated and analyzed.

+\item A new property of ellipses is observed in the context of the constant bearing pursuit strategy using empirical results. \end{enumerate}

-The paper is organized as follows.
-Section \ref{sec:prob} presents the problem formulation and the underlying assumptions.
-Section \ref{sec:reach_set} discusses the theory of reachable sets.
-Section \ref{sec:main_result} provides key results, both theoretical and simulation, that describe the geometry of DRS for the constant bearing strategy.
-Section \ref{sec:optimize} studies the optimization problem to find the closest and farthest points from the leader that the agent can reach while employing the constant bearing strategy.
-Section~\ref{sec:conclude} concludes the paper and provides some directions for future work.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:prob} presents the problem formulation and the underlying assumptions.
+Section~\ref{sec:reach_set} reviews the theory of reachable sets.
+Section~\ref{sec:main_result} presents key theoretical and simulation results describing the geometry of the DRS for constant bearing pursuit.
+Section~\ref{sec:optimize} analyzes the optimization problem to find the closest and the farthest points from the independent agent that the dependent agent can reach while employing the constant bearing pursuit strategy.
+Section~\ref{sec:conclude} concludes the paper and outlines directions for future work.